-As I sit down to devote myself to writing something intelligent, it is nearly Thanksgiving.
-I find, for all of the evil that has befallen the world this year, I still have plenty to be thankful for, indeed.
-I found the love of my life, someone who finally gets me the way I get him.
+As I write this, it is nearly Thanksgiving.
+I find for all the evil that has befallen the world this year, I still have plenty for which to be thankful.
+Indeed, this year I found the love of my life, someone who finally gets me the way I get her.
 We found something special in our sudden, but powerful connection that is irreplaceable, invaluable. and precious.

-I heard a song today that made me think of us, and one line in it actually inspired me to sit down and write what I am about to say.
+I heard a song today that made me think of us.
+One line in it directly inspired me to sit down and write what I am about to say.
 “Well, I’m a builder of bridges,” the song said, “and I could fly us up to the moon.
 When your time is limited, well nothing happens too soon.”
-The song is “Matter of Time” by Eddie Vedder, better known as the frontman of Pearl Jam.
+The song is “Matter of Time” by Eddie Vedder, better known as the front-man of Pearl Jam.

 I’ve long been gifted with the power of putting words together in ways that sound remarkably intelligent.
 But, for years, I’ve drifted from fancy to fancy, not really sure how to best use my writing talents for the common good of humanity.
-I’ve written poetry for many years, thousands of verses, many of which have become discarded in years since, but most still hang around my archives just begging to see the light of day again.
+I’ve written poetry for many years, thousands of verses, many of which became discarded in years since.
+Still, many forsaken poems hang around my archives hoping to eventually see the light of day.

 I have countless essays on hundreds of different topics.
-Some are derived from notebook musings, others from actual academic assignments, and many more on topics I couldn’t shake from my conscious mind.
+Some are derived from notebook musings and others from actual academic assignments.
+Many more are written on topics I couldn’t shake from my conscious mind without putting them into essay form.
 But, a great many of them revolve around my longtime obsession with trading card games.
-Sure, they were helpful to particular audiences at the time they were written, but their value to the world at large has diminished as the years go on.
+Sure, they were helpful to particular audiences at the time they were written, but their value to the world at large diminishes as the years pass.

-For years, writing became a reflex when I didn’t know what else to do with myself, but I should no longer waste this gift for petty ramblings or on subjects that don’t truly matter.
-That’s not to say I shouldn’t share works from my archives.
-In fact, I am more motivated to do so as ever, to show my growth as an artist, and to present my works in a totally nonlinear fashion makes them in a way even more timeless as the fruits of a tireless and often unappreciated artist.
+For years, my writing became a reflex when I didn’t know what else to do with myself.
+But, in late 2020, I was determined to no longer waste this gift for petty ramblings or on subjects that don’t truly matter.
+That’s not to say I won’t continue to share revised works from my archives.
+In fact, I am more motivated to do so as ever.
+To present my works in a totally nonlinear fashion makes them in a way even more timeless as the fruits of a tireless and often unappreciated artist.

 ~ Amelia <3